canonical/ubuntu-for-developers-docs/docs/howto/go-use.md

 # How to develop using Go on Ubuntu

-This how-to guide will show you how to build and run a "hello world" program using the Go toolchain on Ubuntu.
+This guide shows how to build and run a 'Hello World' program using the Go toolchain on Ubuntu.
-It will demonstrate some builtin tooling that is bundled with the default Go installation.
+It demonstrates some built-in tooling that is bundled with the default Go installation.
-Lastly, it will cover some basic usage of the Delve debugger.
+Lastly, it covers basic usage of the Delve debugger.

 ## Creating a Go module

+#.
 Create a project directory and change into it:

 ```none
 mkdir heygo && cd heygo